Scotland Trip May 2027

 If it’s raining, will we still walk?

 Yes!
 There is a good chance we will have some rain at some point during the walk.
 Waterproof gear is essential.
-If the weather is very bad or dangerous, we will find shelter and wait for it to clear.
+If the weather is very bad or dangerous, we will find shelter (if available) and wait for it to clear.
+While the weather has been very favorable during the last two walks, it’s important to hope for the best but be prepared for the worst!

 What are midges?